nyukat/GLAM/README.md

 You should also find the visualization of the saliency maps under `sample_output/<current_time>/visualization/`.

-TIP: If you'd like to run individual Python scripts, please include the path to this repository in your `PYTHONPATH`.
+TIP: If you'd like to run individual Python scripts, please include the path to this repository in your `PYTHONPATH`:

+    export PYTHONPATH=$(pwd):$PYTHONPATH

 ## Data

 `sample_data/images` contains 4 exams each of which includes 4 original mammography images (L-CC, L-MLO, R-CC, R-MLO).
 All mammography images are saved in png format.
 The original 12-bit mammograms are saved as rescaled 16-bit images to preserve the granularity of the pixel intensities, while still being correctly displayed in image viewers.